 Smartphones and other mobile devices like tablets are revolutionizing the way we shop and the way we decide what to buy.
-Consumers are using mobile phones are used to shop and while in stores to check pricing and product recommendations, according to Pew Research Center.
+Consumers are using mobile phones to shop and while they're in stores to check pricing and product recommendations, according to Pew Research Center.

 Impact of Mobile Devices & M-Commerce

 Greater access to more diverse information sources through smartphones means that 52% of adults are using them to call a friend, look up online product reviews or prices while they are in stores.
 During the 2019 holiday shopping season, consumers who did look up prices on their phones while in stores, the majority did not end up buying the product.
 However, nearly the same amount ended up later buying the product in the store.

 M-commerce’s impact on the e-commerce industry is expected to pick up the pace by 2021, with a 54% share of the industry’s sales.
 An overwhelming majority of shoppers who use mobile devices to look up product information and prices only take up to an hour to take some sort of action, according to B2C.
 This indicates m-commerce has the potential to shorten the purchase cycle, from the time interest develops to the commitment to buy.

 Current and Future Mobile Shopping Trends

 - More consumer trust in mobile shopping apps, as security and data protection measures continue to increase.

 - Increased checkout convenience and “quick” or one-click/one-touch options.